Shallow relic gravitational wave spectrum with acoustic peak: Results

 The existence of a shallow part and the transition to $\OmGW(k)\propto k^3$ for very small $k$ are independent of whether the turbulence is acoustic or vortical.
 In all these cases, the height of the bump is about one order of magnitude.
 The relative height is also independent of the overall amplitude of the turbulence.

 At early times, some of the spectra show a wavy structure in $\EK(k)$.
 These are not caused by numerical artifacts, but are a consequence of having initialized a velocity pattern with zero energy density fluctuation, so all modes have the same phase.
 This causes a modulation of the spectrum of the form $\cos k\xi(t)$, where $\xi(t)=\cs t$ is the distance a sound wave has propagated in the time $t$ since the initial condition was applied.
 This type of wavy feature or ringing in the spectrum was explored and explained in a different context in more detail in ref.~\cite{BN22}.
+As shown in \App{appendixd}, however, this ringing phenomenon is strongly reduced when the density is initialized such that the continuity equation is obeyed.